Please Help Us Reform Children's Media

 EARLY YEARS MEDIA™

-CMRRL is launching an age-appropriate, ad-free public media channel for children under 2 so that parents have a more mindful media alternative to the harmful, regressive and unregulated content that is deceptively labeled 'baby safe' and 'educational' - with no clear guidelines or standards.
+CMRRL is launching an age-appropriate, ad-free public media channel for children under 2.
+We believe that parents should have access to a more mindful media alternative to the harmful, regressive and unregulated content that is deceptively labeled 'baby safe' and 'educational' - with no clear guidelines or standards.

-Each program must meet rigorous content development guidelines and obtain accreditation from Children's Media Research and Reform Lab, ensuring they meet the highest standards in early childhood education and developmental science.
+Each program must meet rigorous content development guidelines developed by Children's Media Research and Reform Lab, ensuring they meet the highest standards in early childhood education and developmental science.

 (Coming Soon)